n2o/ClojurePetriNet/doc/documentation.md

 * Update existing edge
 * Add new edge

-And this is exactly that, what is needed for this structure.
+And this is exactly that, what is needed for this structure: one function to get deep into the hash map structure and update the values needed.

-### Properties

-The properties are here stored via quoting into the vector.
-When the propertyies are evaluated, the result is printed as `true` or `false`.
-With this method it is possible to evaluate the properties when they are needed.
-Everytime something was changed in the database, the result of the properties is displayed in the GUI automatically.

-The *vector* datatype was chosen because it provides a good method to store function calls into a data structure, which does not execute it directly and which is no list.
-Otherwise there could be problems with trying to evaluate a boolean provided by the functions `net-alive?`, `transition-alive
-?` and `non-empty?`.
+#### Manipulating State
+Only few functions are needed to manipulate the DSL.
+Because there must be a place where the database of petri nets is modified, the functions are reduced to a minimum:
+  * new / delete / copy / load-net
+  * load-db
+  * add-place
+  * add-transition
+  * add-edge-to-transition
+  * add-edge-from-transition
+  * add / delete-property
+  * merge-net

 ## API